tsunami416604/azure-docs.hu-hu/articles/vpn-gateway/vpn-gateway-howto-point-to-site-classic-azure-portal.md

 ## <a name="upload-the-root-certificate-cer-file"></a>A főtanúsítvány .cer fájljának feltöltése

-Az átjáró létrehozása után töltse fel a .cer fájlt (amely a nyilvános kulcsot tartalmazza) az Azure-kiszolgáló megbízható legfelső szintű tanúsítvány.
-A főtanúsítvány titkos kulcsát ne töltse fel.
-Miután feltölti a tanúsítványt, az Azure használja, amelyen telepítve van a megbízható főtanúsítványból létrehozott ügyféltanúsítvány-ügyfelek hitelesítésére.
-Szükség esetén további megbízható legfelső szintű tanúsítvány fájlokat (legfeljebb 20), később is feltölthet.
+After the gateway has been created, upload the .cer file (which contains the public key information) for a trusted root certificate to the Azure server.
+Don't upload the private key for the root certificate.
+After you upload the certificate, Azure uses it to authenticate clients that have installed a client certificate generated from the trusted root certificate.
+You can later upload additional trusted root certificate files (up to 20), if needed.

-1. Az a **VPN-kapcsolatok** szakaszban a virtuális hálózat lapjának, válassza ki az ügyfél ábrára a **pont – hely VPN kapcsolat** lapot.
+1. On the **VPN connections** section of the page for your VNet, select the clients graphic to open the **Point-to-site VPN connection** page.

    ![Ügyfelek](./media/vpn-gateway-howto-point-to-site-classic-azure-portal/clients125.png)

-2. Az a **pont – hely VPN kapcsolat** lapon jelölje be **szükséges tanúsítvány kezelése** megnyitásához a **tanúsítványok** lap.
+2. On the **Point-to-site VPN connection** page, select **Manage certificate** to open the **Certificates** page.

    ![Tanúsítványok lap](./media/vpn-gateway-howto-point-to-site-classic-azure-portal/ptsmanage.png)

-1. Az a **tanúsítványok** lapon jelölje be **feltöltése** megnyitásához a **tanúsítvány feltöltése** lap.
+1. On the **Certificates** page, select **Upload** to open the **Upload certificate** page.

     ![Tanúsítványok feltöltése lap](./media/vpn-gateway-howto-point-to-site-classic-azure-portal/uploadcerts.png)

-4. Válassza ki a mappa ábrára a .cer fájl.
-Válassza ki a fájlt, majd válassza ki **OK**.
-A feltöltött tanúsítvány megjelenik-e a **tanúsítványok** lapot.
+4. Select the folder graphic to browse for the .cer file.
+Select the file, then select **OK**.
+The uploaded certificate appears on the **Certificates** page.

    ![Tanúsítvány feltöltése](./media/vpn-gateway-howto-point-to-site-classic-azure-portal/upload.png)

 ## <a name="configure-the-client"></a>Az ügyfél konfigurálása

-Egy virtuális hálózathoz való csatlakozáshoz egy pont – hely VPN-en keresztül, minden ügyfélen telepíteni kell egy csomagot, amely a natív Windows VPN-ügyfél konfigurálásához.
+To connect to a VNet by using a Point-to-Site VPN, each client must install a package to configure the native Windows VPN client.
 A konfigurációs csomag konfigurálja a natív Windows VPN-ügyfelet a virtuális hálózathoz való csatlakozáshoz szükséges beállításokkal.

 Használhatja a VPN-ügyfél azonos konfigurációs csomagját minden ügyfélszámítógépen, feltéve, hogy a verzió megfelel az ügyfél architektúrájának.
-A támogatott ügyfél operációs rendszerek listáját lásd: a [pont – hely kapcsolatok – gyakori kérdések](#point-to-site-faq).
+For the list of client operating systems that are supported, see the [Point-to-Site connections FAQ](#point-to-site-faq).

-### <a name="generate-and-install-a-vpn-client-configuration-package"></a>Hozzon létre, és a egy VPN-ügyfél konfigurációs csomagjának telepítése
+### <a name="generate-and-install-a-vpn-client-configuration-package"></a>Generate and install a VPN client configuration package

-1. Az Azure Portalon az a **áttekintése** a virtuális hálózat lap **VPN-kapcsolatok**, válassza ki az ügyfél ábrára a **pont – hely VPN kapcsolat** lap.
+1. In the Azure portal, in the **Overview** page for your VNet, in **VPN connections**, select the client graphic to open the **Point-to-site VPN connection** page.

-2. Az a **pont – hely VPN kapcsolat** lapon, válassza ki a letöltési csomagra, amely megfelel az ügyfél operációs rendszerét, amelyre telepítve van:
+2. From the **Point-to-site VPN connection** page, select the download package that corresponds to the client operating system where it's installed:

    * 64 bites ügyfelek esetén válassza a **VPN Client (64-bit)** (VPN-ügyfél (64 bit)) lehetőséget.
    * 32 bites ügyfelek esetén válassza a **VPN Client (32-bit)** (VPN-ügyfél (32 bit)) lehetőséget.

    ![A VPN-ügyfél konfigurációs csomagjának letöltése](./media/vpn-gateway-howto-point-to-site-classic-azure-portal/dlclient.png)

-3. Miután a csomag állít elő, töltse le, és telepítse az ügyfélszámítógépen.
-Ha egy SmartScreen előugró ablak jelenik meg, válassza ki a **szűrőfüggvénnyel**, majd **Futtatás mindenképpen**.
+3. After the package generates, download it and then install it on your client computer.
+If you see a SmartScreen popup, select **More info**, then select **Run anyway**.
 A csomagot mentheti is, így más ügyfélszámítógépekre is telepítheti.

-### <a name="install-a-client-certificate"></a>Ügyféltanúsítvány telepítése
+### <a name="install-a-client-certificate"></a>Install a client certificate

-A P2S-kapcsolat létrehozása a különböző ügyfél-számítógépen fut, a használandó ügyféltanúsítványok előállításához, telepíthet ügyféltanúsítványt.
-Amikor telepít egy ügyféltanúsítványt, az ügyféltanúsítvány exportálásakor létrehozott jelszóra van szükség.
-A tanúsítvány általában telepíthető csak kattintani.
+To create a P2S connection from a different client computer than the one used to generate the client certificates, install a client certificate.
+When you install a client certificate, you need the password that was created when the client certificate was exported.
+Typically, you can install the certificate by just double-clicking it.
 További információkért lásd az [exportált ügyféltanúsítványok telepítését](vpn-gateway-certificates-point-to-site.md#install) ismertető cikket.

 ## <a name="connect-to-your-vnet"></a>Csatlakozás a virtuális hálózathoz